-- The final grade in developmental courses and support modules will be DVP, DVF, or DVH. - The final grade in courses taken on a pass/fail basis will be PP for pass or PF for fail. - A grade of ZF (or ZDF for developmental courses and support modules or ZPF for pass/fail courses) will be assigned to students who stop attending before the end of the 10th week of the semester or its equivalent and do not withdraw themselves or receive an instructor withdrawal.
-A ZF grade is calculated as an F in the student's CQPA.
+- The final grade in developmental courses and support modules will be DVP or DVF. - The final grade in courses taken on a pass/fail basis will be PP for pass or PF for fail. - A grade of ZF (or ZDF for developmental courses and support modules or ZPF for pass/fail courses) will be assigned to students who stop attending before the end of the 10th week of the semester or its equivalent and do not withdraw themselves or receive an instructor withdrawal.
+A ZF grade is calculated as an F in the student's CGPA.

-Grades must be submitted as specified by the Registrar's Office.
+Grades must be submitted as specified by the Records & Registration office.